mbvillalonga/curve_fitting/README.md

 ## To do

 1. Modularize scripts
-2. Add file structure
-3. Write setup.py / pyproject.toml
+2. Write setup.py / pyproject.toml